ippontech/blog-usa/posts/build-a-pwa-in-jhipster.md

     }
 </script>
 ```
 When we run the production build for our frontend Webpack will generate our service worker in the build folder for us.
-However, by itself that file will not do anything.
+However, by itself, that file will not do anything.
 In order to add the caching and offline support we want, we must first register the service worker on our domain.

-## Installing on the Homescreen
+## Installing on the Home Screen
 Now that we got through the hard parts, the last file is the `manifest.webapp`.
-The manifest file is metadata about your app in the form of JSON to provide details for the application installed on the homescreen.
+The manifest file is metadata about your app in the form of JSON to provide details for the application installed on the home screen.
 ```json
 {
   "name": "MyPWA",